jessewaites/agent-gateway/README.md

 # Agent Gateway

-A mountable Rails engine that exposes a single authenticated JSON endpoint for AI agents to consume your app's data.
+Agent Gateway is a mountable Rails engine that gives AI agents secure, authenticated access to your Rails app’s allow-listed data through a single read-only JSON endpoint.

+Ask questions about your business in plain English and get real answers from OpenClaw, Claude Code, Codex, and other AI tools.

+Schedule automated daily, weekly, or monthly reports across all your Rails apps and turn your data into ongoing conversations.

+“How many new users did we get last week?”
+Just ask your AI.
+“What was our revenue last month across all our apps?”
+Just ask your AI.

 ## Installation